"Something so precious as life must be restored at an invaluable price, even if done through free healing."

 No one laughed or joked about it when the train whistle blew.
 Not even the children in the train cars pressed their faces to the glass as they usually did on long journeys like this.
 They had also been aware of the disaster flooding the city now, which struck something deep within their tender and innocent hearts.
 The mysterious deaths and untreatable sicknesses were becoming massive by the day, that the mortality rate of Kargoth was starting to get significant.
 In the similar mood, even the train porters spoke in low tones, glancing more than once toward the rear platform before stepping down.

 Anvil had chosen his seat near the end of the second carriage for no reason he could explain, or so he told himself.
 He sat with his beige-coloured hat resting against his knee, lowering his eyes with a plain expression on his face.
 There was nothing significant about him anyway.
-Though he had gotten more financially comfortable recently, he was still merely a laborer just traveling southwards.
-There was nothing remarkable anyway, so no one would bother noticing his existence.
+Though he had gotten more financially comfortable recently, he was still merely a laborer just traveling on a train southwards.
+There was nothing remarkable, so no one would bother noticing his existence.

 'I just... want to go.
 Away from here.'